US Lawmakers Certify Trump Win, Four Years After Capitol Riot - UrduPoint

 US Attorney General Merrick Garland said in a statement the Justice Department had over the last four years charged more than 1,500 people suspected of involvement in the "unprecedented attack on a cornerstone of our system of government."

-The certification -- which launches a two-week countdown towards Trump's January 20 inauguration -- was designated for the first time as a national security special event, with 500 National Guard personnel on standby.
+The certification was designated for the first time as a national security special event, with 500 National Guard personnel on standby.

 But the federal government and Washington public schools were closed Monday with up to a foot (30 centimeters) of snow expected.